Begin of page section:

 Papyrus fragment behind glass in the restoration workshop of the University of Graz © Uni Graz/Kernasenko

-The oldest known book fragment in the world to date was recognized by conservators at the University of Graz by a thread remnant, sewing holes, the centerfold and the text arranged in columns.
+The oldest known bifolio in the world was discovered by conservator Theresa Zammit Lupi at the University of Graz who noticed a thread remnant, sewing holes, a central fold and text layout typical of a book.
 Photo: University of Graz/Kernasenko

-Observations on The Graz Mummy Book - 12.09.2023 (PDF)
+The Graz Mummy Book

 Detail view of the fragment with thread ©